carpentries-incubator/workflows-nextflow/_episodes/08-nfcore.md

 1. Pipeline: Default 'base' config
 * Always loaded.
 Contains pipeline-specific parameters and "sensible defaults" for things like computational requirements
 * Does not specify any method for software packaging.
 If nothing else is specified, Nextflow will expect all software to be available on the command line.
-2. Pipeline: Core config profiles
+2. Core config profiles
 * All nf-core pipelines come with some generic config profiles.
 The most commonly used ones are for software packaging: docker, singularity and conda
-* Other core profiles are debug and test
+* Other core profiles are debug and two test profiles.
+There two test profile, a small test profile (nf-core/test-datasets) for quick test and a full test profile which provides the path to full sized data from public repositories.
-3. nf-core/configs: Server profiles
+3. Server profiles
 * At run time, nf-core pipelines fetch configuration profiles from the [configs remote repository](https://github.com/nf-core/configs).
 The profiles here are specific to clusters at different institutions.
 * Because this is loaded at run time, anyone can add a profile here for their system and it will be immediately available for all nf-core pipelines.
 4. Local config files given to Nextflow with the `-c` flag